Endangered Species Overview

 What endangered species can be found in Fiji?

 Fiji currently has a number of organisms included in the Endangered Species List.
-Some of these organisms include marine turtles, bumphead parrotfish, humphead wrasse, Triton trumpet shell, and humpback whales.
-The Fiji’s Department of Fisheries has also listed a few species of concern which according to them is at a risk of being wiped out.
-This includes the lamp shell and the cowries shell, especially the golden cowries.
-As a conservation effort for these species of great concern, MES has been joining hands with the Institute of Marine Resources in tackling issues relating turtle conservation in the region.
+Some of these organisms include marine turtles, Bumphead parrotfish (Bolbometobon muricatum), Humphead wrasse (Chilinus undulates), Triton trumpet snail (Charonia tritonis), and humpback whales.
+The Fiji’s Department of Fisheries has also listed a few species of concern which according to them are at risk of being wiped out.
+These include the lamp shell and the cowry shell, especially the golden cowry.
+MES works with the Institute of Marine Resources in tackling issues relating turtle conservation in the region.

 Fiji Endangered Species/Species of Concern